"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 Such a minor police file needn’t necessarily bother a secular recruit’s chances for a combat position (maybe yes, maybe no).

-But because of the strictures of charedi society, even very minor offenses committed as much as a year or two before enlistment are considered serious signs of an insubordinate personality by the IDF.
-They look at it as relative to the fairly law-abiding community from which the recruit comes.
+But because of the strictures of charedi society, the IDF considers even very minor offenses committed long before enlistment as serious signs of an insubordinate personality.
+They view it as relative to the fairly law-abiding community from which the recruit comes.

 Furthermore, the secular extremists are well-aware that the charedi community doesn’t respect the laws of the Medinah if they contradict Torah Law.